sogonsec/Clutching-Pearls-C2_old_qt5/README.md

-# Violent Fungus C2
+# Clutching Pearls C2

-Website for this project is at https://sogonsecurity.com/violent-fungus-c2/.
+Website for this project is at https://sogonsecurity.com/clutching-pearls-c2/.